 Ordinary cars on Japanese trains are extremely spacious and comfortable, but if you’d like a little more comfort then you might want to opt for the Green Car option.

-Green Car Japanese carriages provide more spacious seats and a premium service than ordinary cars.
-With a Green Car JR Pass, you can travel on all Shinkansen in these first-class carriages.
+Green Car Japanese carriages provide more spacious seats and a premium service level compared to ordinary cars.
+With a Green Car JR Pass, you can travel on all allowed Shinkansen in these first-class carriages.
 Seat reservations are required but are included in your JR Green Car Pass.

-Additional Green Car benefits on specific lines include hot and cold drinks and hot towels.
-Some Green cars have smoking areas.
+Additional Green Car benefits on specific lines include hot and cold drinks and hot towels..

-If you are travelling in Japan during specific busy times (May, August and September), then it may be a good idea to purchase a Green Car JR Pass – you’ll get more room when the trains are very busy and there are fewer travellers in green cars.
+If you are traveling in Japan during specific busy times (May, August, and September), then it may be a good idea to purchase a Green Car JR Pass – you’ll get more room when the trains are very busy and there are fewer travelers in green cars.

 Usually, Green Cars are located at the front of the train, or closest to the platform stairs and entrances for increased convenience.
 You’ll find their location noted on the platform floor.
 (As with all carriages).